Structure Theory of Metric-Measure Spaces with Lower Ricci Curvature Bounds: Preliminaries and notation

 where the limit takes place in $L^1(X,\mm)$, provides an explicit expression of the associated \emph{Carr\'e du Champ} $\Gamma:W^{1,2}(X,\sfd,\mm) \times W^{1,2}(X,\sfd,\mm) \to L^1(X,\mm)$ and yields the pointwise upper estimate

 where, of course, $\Lip(X)$ denotes the set of real valued Lipschitz functions on $(X,\sfd)$.
 Observe that clearly, in a smooth Riemannian setting, the Carr\'e du Champ $\Gamma(f,g)$ coincides with the usual scalar product of the gradients of the functions $f$ and $g$.
 Moreover by a nontrivial result of Cheeger \cite{Cheeger97} we have in locally doubling \& Poincar\'e spaces that for locally Lipschitz functions the local Lipschitz constant and the weak upper differential coincide $\mm$-a.e..
+Below we will make use of the local Sobolev space $W^{1,2}_{loc}(\Omega)$, for $\Omega\subset X$ open set; by definition $W^{1,2}_{loc}(\Omega)$ is made of those Borel functions $f:\Omega\to \R$ such that for every Lipschitz function $\chi: X\to \R$ with bounded support well contained in $\Omega$ (i.e. having strictly positive distance from $X\setminus \Omega$) it holds $\chi f \in W^{1,2}(X,\sfd,\mm)$, where by definition we set $\chi f=0$ on $X\setminus \Omega$.